 Impacts of external actions in Chargebee on orders.

-Note: For any given order, unless specified otherwise, the attributes are available and editable in all circumstances.
-However, an attribute is editable for an order that is on hold or cancelled only if it was editable in the previous status (unless otherwise mentioned for specific attributes).
+Note: For any given order, unless specified otherwise, the fields are available and editable in all circumstances.
+However, a field is editable for an order that is on hold or cancelled only if it was editable in the previous status (unless otherwise mentioned for specific fields).

-- Order status: This attribute represents the various states that an order can take during its lifecycle in Chargebee.
+- Order status: This field represents the various states that an order can take during its lifecycle in Chargebee.

 - Order date: The preferred date around which the order is to be processed.
 This date is automatically determined by Chargebee at the time of invoicing/payment based on the shipping preferences for plans/addons, and the Calendar Billing settings for your site.
 This date can only be modified for orders in queued status.